geoffcline/claude-tcx3/README.md

-# EKS Documentation Processing Tool
+# Automating TCX3 Title Rewrites with Claude

 This tool processes AWS documentation, analyzing markdown files and optionally modifying XML files.
 It uses Claude on AWS Bedrock for text generation and analysis.